nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ### 3.1 Prerequisites to Configuration

-* X-Road Central Server.
-In development, this is best run in the mode where auto-approvals are enabled, to be able to register authentication certificates and manage Security Server clients without taking separate actions at Central Server, see [UG-CS](#Ref_CS-UG) about ``auto-approve-auth-cert-reg-requests`` and ``auto-approve-client-reg-requests``.
 * Single or multiple Security Servers to be configured and maintained.
 * X-Road Security Server with subsystem acting as service provider for X-Road management services, in separate Security Server.